Skip to content

 Last updated:

-Sharp-force injuries are the category of wound from which the forensic pathologist can extract the most weapon-inference information.
-The geometry of a blade, its single or double edge, the width of its spine, the presence of a hilt guard, and the force behind its delivery all leave traces in the wound that survive long enough to be documented at autopsy.
-The challenge is matching trace to object systematically, without overstating the precision with which a wound can be traced to a specific weapon class.
+Sharp-force injuries carry more weapon-inference information than any other wound class.
+The geometry of a blade, its single or double edge, the width of its spine, the presence of a hilt guard, and the force of delivery all leave traces that survive to autopsy.
+The task is to match trace to implement systematically, without overstating how precisely a wound can be assigned to a specific weapon class.

 Three distinct wound types appear in sharp-force casework: incised wounds (length exceeds depth), stab wounds (depth exceeds length), and chop wounds (combined sharp and blunt force producing a composite injury).
 Their medical management, legal implications, and evidential characteristics differ significantly.
 A further category of lesion, the hesitation mark or self-inflicted trial incision, overlaps with incised wounds in appearance but carries entirely different interpretive weight when found in the context of a death being assessed for manner.